 New Corporate Plan (2024-2027).
 Sets out the strategic vision and key priorities of the Council.
 The Plan underpins the delivery of all of the Council's strategic activity and provides the performance framework for managing the delivery of the actions and priorities in the Plan.

 Local Plan adopted in 2020 - allows for planned delivery of housing of the right type in the right places and expects 18,000 new homes to be delivered by the end of the Local Plan period in 2036.

 Local Plan Review commenced - legally required to review Local Plan within 5 years of adoption.

 Climate Action Strategy approved (in November, 2023).
 Sets out the Council's role in facilitating the transition to net zero carbon for the whole district of South Kesteven.
 This includes housing - one of the major contributors of CO2 emissions.

 Successfully delivered the Housing Improvement Plan after self-referring to the Regulator of Social Housing in February 2021.
-The Regulatory Notice was been lifted in October 2023.
-Housing growth - delivery of over 2000 new residential properties High number of affordable housing developed and increasing - 458 properties Construction of 20 properties at Swinegate, Grantham.
-This is part of a pipeline of the Council building and acquiring 65 affordable properties.
+The Regulatory Notice was lifted in October 2023.

+Housing growth - delivery of over 2000 new residential properties

+High number of affordable housing developed and increasing - 730 properties

+Construction of 44 new Council properties.

+Acquired 48 new Council properties.

 Acquired 21 properties through the first tranche of the Local Authority Housing Fund (LAHF) money allocated to the Council and acquired a further 8 properties through LAHF 2.

+Delivering a £6 million programme of renovation works to 119 properties in the Earlesfield Estate, Grantham.

+Completion of the Social Housing Decarbonisation Fund Wave 2 which delivered 252 Solar PV Installations, 92 Air Source Heat Pumps, 106 Ventilation Measures and 122 insulation installations.

-Delivering a £3.2 million programme of renovation works to 143 properties in the Earlesfield Estate, Grantham.
-SKDC housing stock decarbonisation programme upgrades Grants awarded via the Local Authority Delivery Schemes (LADS) and Home Energy Upgrade Schemes (HUGS) - 5 million to low income households living in properties with a low EPC rating Rolling programme of SKDC property condition surveys Introduced new Council housing management and choice-based letting systems Successfully set up a new night shelter for homeless people Over 500 Disabled Facilities Grants awarded
+Grants awarded via the Local Authority Delivery Schemes (LADS) and Home Energy Upgrade Schemes (HUGS) - 5 million to low income households living in properties with a low EPC rating

-Priorities
+Rolling programme of SKDC property condition surveys

+Introduced new Council housing management and choice-based letting systems

+Successfully set up a new night shelter for homeless people

+Over 500 Disabled Facilities Grants awarded

-1. The commitment to deliver new affordable and specialist housing in partnership
+Priority 1: The commitment to deliver new affordable and specialist housing in partnership